Refinish your old bathroom for around $150, a fraction of the cost of a new tub with one of these DIY bathtub refinishing kits.

 8. RTG Shower & Tub Refinishing Paint

-When it comes to choosing one of these bathtub refinishing kits, you have to choose carefully based upon your project requirements, budget and ease of application vs. your level of DIY skill.
+When it comes to choosing one of these bathtub refinishing kits, you have to choose carefully based on your project requirements, budget, and ease of application vs. your level of DIY skill.

 You will also want to pay attention to the following:

-- Application type (paint type seem to get better reviews than spray-on type)
+• Application type (paint type seems to get better reviews than aerosol cans spray refinisher type)

 Have you refinished a bathtub or are you thinking about doing it?
 We’d love to hear from you about your experience!